Helsinki-NLP/sentimentator/README.md

     # en/0/3509138/6031634.xml.gz	fi/0/3509138/6003289.xml.gz	6	4
     # en/0/3509138/6031634.xml.gz	fi/0/3509138/6003289.xml.gz	9	6
     [...]

+ For example, to import English, in a shell inside a running container run:

+    python3 data_import.py en data/en/en.txt data/en/en.ids

 OPUS parallel corpus files are available for download at http://opus.nlpl.eu/OpenSubtitles2018.php in the MOSES/GIZA++ format.
+The demo dataset used in this project is taken from the OPUS corpus as presented in this paper: P. Lison and J. Tiedemann, 2016, OpenSubtitles2016: Extracting Large Parallel Corpora from Movie and TV Subtitles.
+In Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016).